 3 Reasons NOT to Drain a Fiberglass Pool!

 It’s hard to go wrong with fiberglass pools.
-They’re easy to maintain, they use very little chemicals, and they have the lowest lifetime cost of any type of pool.
+They’re easy to maintain, they use very few chemicals, and they have the lowest lifetime cost of any type of pool.

-Notwithstanding, there is one way fiberglass pool owners can totally screw all that up: By Draining the Pool without professional help.
+However, there is one way fiberglass pool owners can screw all that up: by draining the pool without professional help.

-Here are 3 common reasons people erroneously drain their fiberglass pools:
+Here are 3 common reasons people think they need to drain their fiberglass pools:

 2. Someone moves into a home with a fiberglass pool

 We take time to educate our customers of the importance of not draining the pool.